Sineware/kb-documentation/docs/prolinux-docs/install-prolinux.md

 Previously, ProLinux has shipped device-specific images based on a modified PostmarketOS image (modifying the initramfs in the process).
 For maintainability reasons those images have been deprecated, with the hope that mainline and U-Boot support can mature on more platforms.
 Therefore, the mobile images share identical hardware support to the desktop images as they are generic UEFI images.

-This means that in the near future, the UEFI images will hopefully boot on the PinePhone and PinePhone Pro with Tow-Boot, and on Snapdragon 845 devices (such as the Oneplus 6 and Poco F1) with U-Boot.
+Currently, the images have been tested on the PinePhone (though with limited functionality).
+In the near future, the UEFI images will hopefully be more complete, and also work on more devices, such as the Snapdragon 845 devices (such as the Oneplus 6 and Poco F1) with U-Boot.

 <!--:::note